vovkos/protolesshooks/README.rst

 Abstract
 --------

-The general idea of **API hooking** is to intercept calls which a process is making to system or 3rd-party libraries and make these calls go through your *spy* functions, also known as *hooks*.
+The general idea of **API hooking** is to intercept calls to system or 3rd-party libraries and redirect those calls through your *spy* functions, also known as *hooks*.
 Hooking can be essential in reverse-engineering and many other non-trivial debugging scenarios.
-There exist a wide range of different hooking techniques; depending on the method, hooks allow you to:
+Depending on the chosen hooking method, hooks may allow you to:

 1. Display API function names called by the process;
 2. Measure the time of each call;